Find Trade Colleges

 • Heating and Refrigeration Inspector

-In 2016, there was an estimated number of 105,100 jobs in the United States for Construction and Building Inspector.
+In the United States, there were 105,100 jobs for Construction and Building Inspector in 2016.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 10,600 new jobs for Construction and Building Inspector by 2026.
-The BLS estimates 12,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,700 job openings in this field each year.

 undefined